root-project/root/documentation/users-guide/Graphics.md

 set for being displayed in a context menu.

 Now, how does the interpreter know this?
-Remember, when you build a class that you want to use in the ROOT environment, you use `rootcint` that builds the so-called stub functions and the dictionary.
+Remember, when you build a class that you want to use in the ROOT environment, you use `rootcling` that builds the so-called stub functions and the dictionary.
 These functions and the dictionary contain the knowledge of the used classes.
-To do this, `rootcint` parses all the header files.
+To do this, `rootcling` parses all the header files.
 ROOT has defined some special syntax to inform Cling of certain things, this is done in the comments so that the code still compiles with a C++ compiler.